 Pesticide-Free London Pledge

-By pledging to make their borough pesticide-free, candidates running in the 2018 London-wide council elections are committing to undertake at least two (and ideally more) of the following activities if elected:
+By pledging to make their borough pesticide-free, councillors are committing to undertake at least two (and ideally more) of the following activities:

 Encourage the council to undertake trials and pilot schemes for non-chemical alternatives to pesticides.

 Attend the free PAN UK Pesticide-Free London Workshop in Hammersmith on 29th June 2018 (9am to 1pm) which will outline the practicalities of how to end pesticide use in your borough.
 Or attend a follow up workshop or webinar organised by PAN UK.